GREAT OCEAN WALK

-Walking Poles can make your life easier, esp. if you are carrying a heavy pack.
+Walking Poles can make your life easier, especially if you are carrying a heavy pack.
 It is certainly not a requirement for this walk and most people we’ve encountered on the GOW do not use them.
-But they can be of benefit to many people, esp if you are getting older and not as steady on your feet as you once were or you suffer from knee / hip / ankle strains.
+But they can be of benefit to many people, especially if you are getting older and not as steady on your feet as you once were or you suffer from knee / hip / ankle strains.
 Inexperienced walkers may also enjoy the feeling of security a pair of poles can bring.
-Some benefits:

 That infamous Victorian weather can bring the fabled “4 seasons in one day”, so you’d best be prepared for any eventuality and check your weather forecast ( see ‘When to go?’ section in FAQ’s for weather & climate info).
 A breathable, waterproof membrane for your Jacket especially is indispensable.
 “Gore Tex’ has traditionally been the choice for walkers who could afford it but nowadays there is a wide range of synthetic materials used for jackets that can serve the same purpose of being waterproof, lightweight and breathable – whilst being a bit easier on the wallet!
 A reputable outdoor gear store can advise you on the best choice for your budget.